 I know!
 I could hardly believe it myself!
 Here are the pictures to prove it:

 We were just that much happier to play Irish songs when our friend was well enough to be able to join us.
 We had been practicing for 4 weeks and one of our goals was to get the residents singing along with us, which we were able to do.
 We felt very proud of our efforts when Karen Rohrer, the facility activity co-ordinator, complimented us afterwards.
 Thank you, Harvest Crossing ~ see you next year!

 Hi, here is a pdf doc that contains 20 songs that the T’Ukes have been playing since 2 years ago, plus a few new ones.
 We have a little gig coming up at the Harvest Crossing in Tillsonburg on Saturday, March 10 at 1:30 so we need to get ready for that.

-ALSO: Our friend Peter McAvoy had a little heart surgery last week, so the group wants to play Wasn’t That a Party for him when he comes back.
-I hear he’s doing really well, and his family member even texted me a pic of him in the hospital holding two thumbs up.
+ALSO: Our friend, Peter McAvoy, had a little heart surgery last week, so the group wants to play Wasn’t That a Party for him when he comes back.
+I hear he’s doing really well, and a good friend of his family even texted me a pic of him in the hospital holding two thumbs up.
 I’ll be he can’t wait to get out of there!

 At any rate, please enjoy the pdf doc, it’s free to all.

 It took me a while, but I finally got all of my 2016 and 2017 song arrangements into one big PDF.
 This does not include any internet songs that are already out there that I had made links to in various posts in those two years.